-Released: Jan 31, 2012
+Released: Sep 25, 2012

 ITHACA, NY -- The Cornell Center for Materials Research JumpStart program, funded by Empire State Development's Division of Science, Technology and Innovation (NYSTAR), is designed to assist New York State small businesses develop and improve their products through university collaborations; the ultimate goal being revenue growth and job creation.
-JumpStart projects receive up to $5,000 in matching funds for project costs that include faculty and their research staff, facilities, services, supplies, and materials.
+JumpStart projects receive up to $5000 in matching funds for project costs that include faculty and their research staff, facilities, services, supplies, and materials.
 Since its inception, forty-seven companies have benefited from this program.
 During the upcoming semester, three companies will participate in the following collaborations.

 Innovative Dynamics Inc., Ithaca, NY will collaborate with Professor Anil Netravali Fiber Science and Apparel Design to develop a fiber reinforced silicone rubber tape that can be used in long-term applications as wire restraint device in the aerospace field.

 Mesha LLC., Williamsville, NY will collaborate with Professor Héctor Abruña, Chemistry and Chemical Biology, to perform a laboratory assessment of a new Hybrid Ultracapacitor technology for use in wind energy applications.

 SensGard LLC., Pittsford, NY will collaborate with Professor C.C.
 Chu Fiber Science and Apparel Design to create of a test method the company can implement for evaluation, testing, and quality control of new foam materials used in hearing protection applications.